youngtsx/youngtsx.github.io/projects/CustomVPN.md

 ---
 ## Prerequisites
 - One Ubuntu server with a sudo non-root user and a firewall enabled.
 [Inital Server Set Up](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04)

+Generate a droplet
+- ubuntu 22.04 LTS x64; SFO3; 0.004/month
+- adduser tiffany
+- sudo usermod -aG sudo tiffany

 - A second server to act as the CA. Follow the same [Inital Server Set Up](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04) and [steps 1-3](https://www.digitalocean.com/community/tutorials/how-to-set-up-and-configure-a-certificate-authority-ca-on-ubuntu-20-04)
     - CA should only be on during use of authenticating, making, or revoking client certificates.
 It should be off when not in use to prevent it from being compromised.

-## Configuring the VPN server
-We first need a sudo non root user
+Generate another droplet for CA
+- ubuntu 22.04 LTS x64; SFO3; 0.004/month
-- sudo adduser tiffany
+- adduser tiffany
 - sudo usermod -aG sudo tiffany

+- sudo apt update
+- sudo apt install easy-rsa

 ### Installing OpenVPN and Easy RSA
 - sudo apt update